openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/speech_sample/README.md

   -wg EXPORT_GNA_MODEL, --export_gna_model EXPORT_GNA_MODEL
                         Optional.
 Write GNA model to file using path/filename provided.
-  -oname OUTPUT_LAYERS, --output_layers OUTPUT_LAYERS
+  -iname INPUT_LAYERS, --input_layers INPUT_LAYERS
+                        Optional.
+Layer names for input blobs.
+The names are separated with ",".
+Allows to change the order of input layers for -i flag.
+Example: Input1,Input2 -oname OUTPUT_LAYERS, --output_layers OUTPUT_LAYERS
                         Optional.
 Layer names for output blobs.
 The names are separated with ",".
 Allows to change the order of